coverwallet/pysoni/README.md

 Pysoni library requires python 3.6 or later versions and is supported for PostgreSQL, versions from 9.2.

-Pisony is available on PyPI.
+Pysoni is available on PyPI.
 Use pip to install:

 ```
 $ pip install pysoni